-Therefore, this is the upper bound (up to now) in which the geometrical magnetic moment $\mu_Q$ could contribute.
-So, if one considers that effects due to the matter coupling with $\hat q^{\mu\nu}$ appear at this order of magnitude, one gets
+Therefore, this is the upper bound in which the geometrical magnetic moment $\mu^G$ may contribute.
+So, if one considers that the effect of the matter coupling with $\hat e_{\mu\nu}$ appears at this order of magnitude for this particle, one gets